 |Every Friday||11:00 AM - 3:00 PM||Waterbury||477 E Main St (behind Carmines)||APEX|

 |Every Monday||9:15AM - 11:00AM||Torrington||The Gathering Place, 21 Prospect St Ste A||APEX|

 Harm reduction services are still available.

-Our weekly operating hours will continue on Tuesday from 11:30 – 12:30 at the Trinity Church Parking lot in Torrington.
+Our weekly operating hours are seen above for Harm Reduction Rover sites in the Litchfield County area.
 We are delivering our services in a way that accommodates the health and safety of our clients and staff, including the use of PPE and markers for safe social distancing.

 We want to ensure you and your loved ones are safe during this difficult time.
-If you need access to Narcan or other harm reduction supplies and are not able to visit the Rover on Tuesdays, please give us a call at (860) 626-3194.
+If you need access to Narcan or other harm reduction supplies and are not able to visit a Rover site on these days, please give us a call at (860) 480-1365.
 We have volunteers ready to meet and provide supplies in a way that accommodates social distancing.

 Help for mental health and addiction is still very much available and accessible.
-If you need assistance, please text or call (860) 626-3194 and we can connect you with one of our local recovery navigators or coaches to get started.
+If you need assistance, please call (860) 256-8111 and we can connect you with one of our local recovery navigators or coaches to get started.
 You may also call the 24/7 treatment access line at 1-800-563-4086.